AddyRdz/Final-Portfolio/Back-End-Project/README.md

 ### Overview
 Spongebob recipe book is backend database that hold recipes that were created by spongebob.
 In order to be able to access the database you must also sign up through OAuth2.
 #### Situation
-Spongebob's recipe book is a silly fun way that is meant to show you recipes that spongebob has created in his receipe book.
+- Spongebob's recipe book is a silly fun way that is meant to show you recipes that spongebob has created in his receipe book.
 In order to be able to access it you must log in through OAuth2.
 We beleived adding that cartoon element gave the project that creative twist.
 It also was meant to get us to exercise and implement everything we have learned during our back end module.

 #### Task
+- When creating this project, as a group we decided that we wanted to use a coding language that we were all comfortable with, so we selected Javascript.
+In order to be able to create our API, we needed to rely on other frameworks suchs as sequelize, sqlite 3, Node.js, express.js and these tools helped make it easier to manage our database.
+Also in order to try to make our API safer we worked with implementing OAUTH2 because of how easy it is to implement into projects.
 <img width="800" alt="Project Board" src="https://github.com/AddyRdz/Final-Portfolio/assets/95986357/f98a32f6-25b8-4740-9f5f-02cf238e1b1f">
 <img width="800" alt="Wireframe" src="https://github.com/AddyRdz/Final-Portfolio/assets/95986357/32523a23-4d8b-4fe1-a873-11a1e03a69a4">